Best Compression Vest for Autism & ADHD: 2026 Guide

 - The user must be able to remove the garment independently at all times.

-- The person must be able to communicate if they feel too hot or restricted.
+- The person must be able to communicate or signal if they feel too hot, restricted, trapped, or uncomfortable.

-- Take it off immediately if the child shows signs of distress.
+- Take it off immediately if the child shows signs of distress, breathing difficulty, overheating, panic, skin irritation, or unusual fatigue.

 Who Should NOT Use Compression Vests